If you’re choosing between the UK and France for your higher studies abroad, you’re not picking between the Eiffel Tower and Big Ben.

 Once you’re enrolled, the French government gives students access to subsidised housing (CAF), cheap meals at CROUS dining halls, and free or minimal-cost public healthcare.
 These are built into the system.

-You’re also spreading these costs over two years (most French master’s are 2-year degrees).
+You need to account for these costs for 2 years (most French master’s are 2-year degrees).
 So while you’re staying longer, your financial load is stretched, not spiked.

 So, where does your budget go further?